'The publishers would appreciate the friendly co-operation of users of the map in suggesting corrections or additions.'

 The accuracy of this information gave Bartholomew the advantage over their competitors.
 As a result, Bartholomew dominated the market for touring maps like the half-inch series.

 Their 'Reduced survey for tourists and cyclists' maps were among the most popular that the firm produced, because they were inexpensive, easy to use and regularly updated.

-Half-inch series maps feature in the Bartholomew exhibition, which runs at the National Library of Scotland from 7 December 2012 to 7 May 2013.
+Half-inch series maps featured in the Bartholomew exhibition, which ran at the National Library of Scotland from 7 December 2012 to 7 May 2013.